Kohn-Sham inversion with mathematical guarantees: Mathematical Results

-This is a consequence of $F^\eps$ being an infimal convolution and of $E$ which is the Fenchel conjugate of $F$.
+The exact relation between $E(v)$ and $ E^\eps(v)$ follows from the fact that the MY regularization is an infimal convolution together with the underlying relation of Fenchel conjugate pairs.
 In this regard, regularizing $F$ with the MY transform is \emph{lossless} as far as the energy is concerned.